Choosing between Lemlist and Clay for your go-to-market workflow often comes down to five questions:

 Choose ZoomInfo if:

-You want verified B2B data as your foundation
+You want verified B2B data as your foundation, not aggregated third-party coverage

 You need intelligence that connects signals to outcomes, not just raw data